Olympus E-P1 vs Leica M10

 |Olympus E-PL1« »||Y||stereo||-||-||-||mini||2.0||-||-||-||Olympus E-PL1|

 |Olympus E-620« »||Y||-||-||-||-||-||2.0||-||-||-||Olympus E-620|

 It is notable that the M10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-P1 does not offer wifi capability.

 The M10 is a recent model that features in the current product line-up of Leica.
 In contrast, the E-P1 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the E-P1 was succeeded by the Olympus E-P2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Leica websites.

 Review summary: Olympus E-P1 vs Leica M10

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-P1 or the Leica M10 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Olympus PEN E-P1: